Ladies' Man (1947 film)

-Ladies' Man is a 1947 American comedy film directed by William D. Russell and written by Edmund Beloin, Jack Rose and Lewis Meltzer.
-The film stars Eddie Bracken, Cass Daley, Virginia Welles, Spike Jones, Johnny Coy and Virginia Field.
+Ladies' Man is a 1947 American comedy film directed by William D. Russell and starring Eddie Bracken, Cass Daley, Virginia Welles and Virginia Field.
+The screenplay was written by Edmund Beloin, Jack Rose and Lewis Meltzer.
 The film was released on February 7, 1947, by Paramount Pictures.

 Plot

+Henry Haskell, the owner of a small farm in rural Oklahoma becomes, an overnight millionaire when oil is discovered on his property.
+He heads to New York to fulfil a long-held ambition to see the sights.
+The wealthy and unworldly Henry soon attracts the attention of female fortune hunters.
+This only increases when his wealth and unmarried status are broadcast on a radio programme.